2007 Atlantic hurricane season: Tropical Storm Olga

 In the second week of December, after the official end of the hurricane season, a low developed east of the northernmost Lesser Antilles.
-It slowly acquired tropical characteristics, and late on December 10, the National Hurricane Center declared it Subtropical Storm Olga while just north of Puerto Rico.
-It is the first post-season storm since Tropical Storm Zeta in the 2005 season.
-Olga was only one of a few out of season tropical cyclones to make landfall.
-The storm made landfall on December 11 on the eastern tip of the Dominican Republic.
-Later that evening, Olga transitioned into a tropical storm just after making landfall.
-Olga tracked over Hispaniola and emerged in the Caribbean.
-Strong wind shear and dry air caused Olga to weaken into a remnant low early on December 13.
+It slowly acquired tropical characteristics, and early on December 11, the National Hurricane Center declared it Subtropical Storm Olga near Tortola in the British Virgin Islands.
+Moving westward, Olga struck Puerto Rico near Vega Baja several hours later.
+Crossing the Mona Passage, the system transitioned into a tropical storm and peaked with winds of 60 mph (95 km/h) and a minimum pressure of 1003 mbar by the time it made landfall in the Dominican Republic near Punta Cana late on December 11.
+Olga weakened over Hispaniola and emerged into the Caribbean on December 12.
+Land interaction, as well as strong wind shear and dry air, caused Olga to weaken into a remnant low late on December 12.
+The remnants reached Florida by December 16, at which time they were absorbed by a cold front.